 - The Chief Local Government Auditor is the Head of the Local Government Audit division within NIAO.
 The Department of the Environment may, with the consent of the Comptroller and Auditor General for Northern Ireland designate members of NIAO staff a Local Government Auditor.
 The Department may also, with the consent of the Comptroller and Auditor General for Northern Ireland, designate a Local Government Auditor as Chief Local Government Auditor.
 The Chief Local Government Auditor has statutory authority to undertake comparative and other studies designated to enable him to make recommendations for improving economy, efficiency and effectiveness in the provision of services by local government bodies and to publish the results and recommendations.

-- The Chief Local Government Auditor’s report on ‘Absenteeism in Northern Ireland Councils 2005-06’ is available from the Stationary Office through the United Kingdom.
+- The Chief Local Government Auditor’s report on ‘Absenteeism in Northern Ireland councils 2006-07 is available from the Stationery Office throughout the United Kingdom.
 It is also available on the NIAO website at www.niauditoffice.gov.uk.
-The report is embargoed until 00.01 hrs on 30th March 2007.
+The report is embargoed until 00.01 hrs on 30th January 2008.

 - Background briefing can be obtained from NIAO by contacting Denver Lynn (028 9025 1063).